 The recent changes in the Junior Cert have been designed to reduce exam stress and make the assessment process more comprehensive.
 By including continuous assessment and classroom-based assessments (CBAs), students' grades are less dependent on their performance over a couple of hours during an exam, giving them a fairer chance to showcase their abilities.

 Since the Junior Certificate is part of the Junior Cycle in Ireland, there's a new grading system.
-The system uses percentage marks and gives students a grade based on their performance, as shown in this table.
+The system uses percentage marks to assign grades based on students' performance, as shown in this table.

 GradePercentage Range